Home / Stream/ Integrations/Sources

 Cribl HTTP and Cribl TCP Sources/Destinations

-Use the Cribl HTTP Destination and Source, and/or the Cribl TCP Destination and Source, to relay data between Worker Nodes connected to the same Leader.
-This traffic does not count against your ingestion quota, so this routing prevents double-billing.
-(For related details, see Exemptions from License Quotas.)
+Use the Cribl HTTP Destination and Source, and/or the Cribl TCP Destination and Source, to relay data between Worker Nodes connected to either the same Leader or different Leaders.
+This traffic does not use Cribl Credits or count against your ingestion quota on the receiving Organization.
+(For related details, see Transfer Data Between Workspaces or Environments.)

 Backpressure Behavior and Persistent Queues